 I have a title of docent in General history.
 I am a historian with a strong focus on economic modernization in the Soviet Union and Russia, especially the economic history of the Cold War and the transfer of technology between East and West during the Cold War.

-I am a research member of the Finnish Historical Society, a chair of the advisory board of the Slavonic Library, a member of the scholarly editorial council of the journal Baltic Worlds and member of the advisory board of the journal Scandia.
+I am a research member of the Finnish Historical Society, the advisory board of the Slavonic Library, a member of the scholarly advisory council of the journal Baltic Worlds and member of the advisory board of the journal Scandia.

-Since 2018 I've taken on the responsibilities of vice-director at the Aleksanteri Institute.
+Since 2018 I have taken on the responsibilities of deputy director at the Aleksanteri Institute.

 I'm a sociologist and my research focuses on conspiracies, Post Truth politics, right-wing populism and anti-immigration discourses.
 I'm currently working as a researcher in the Horizon research consortium 'Analysis and Responses to Extremist Narratives' (ARENAS).
 This four-year project aims to characterise, measure, and understand the role of extremist narratives in discourses that have an impact on the political and social spheres, but also on the stakeholders themselves.
 It examines more specifically narratives about science, gender and the nation.